iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___0.14/report.md

 > I am happy to take part, but the interface could be more intuitive.
 Right it is stick, does not move on.
 Not good.
 It only asks me if I want to clear my comments !
 No , I wish to submit!
 Come on Kings college programmer you can do better than this.<br> :date: __2020-07-02 14:43:21__

-> I don't think this app has captured the fact that I'm pretty sure I had covid before I started reporting on the app (but wasn't tested) as the questions about that were really unclear.
-Also now it keeps asking me about how much I've been out every week but doesn't include meeting people to socialize (e.g. if people come round my house I haven't technically been out but I've still mixed with people) most of the mixing I've done has been socializing e.g.in my garden which is not being captured.<br> :date: __2020-07-02 12:53:15__

-> On novorapid in day and levimer at night.no mentioning that.also no mention of statins or ramilpril or prils in general<br> :date: __2020-07-01 23:28:47__

-> Easy to use.
-An improvement would be a reminder to report on a daily basis.
-Glad to be helping research.<br> :date: __2020-07-01 10:18:36__

 #### 2-star reviews